 - Software can be buggy

-Far be it from us to discourage you from finding the absolute fastest WiFi 6 mesh router system on the market.
-And the Netgear Orbi WiFi 6 is certainly that.
-It supports the newest WiFi standard, provides up to 2.5Gbps service and supports over 100 different gadgets at a time.
-It even gives you plenty of Ethernet ports on the satellite stations if you want to hardwire (well, part-hardwire, since there’s still wireless involved) any gaming systems, Smart TVs, etc. If you have a house full of demanding Full HD/4K devices, you want to make sure no one will have to buffer or suffer.
+Far be it from us to discourage you from finding the absolute fastest Wi-Fi 6 mesh router system on the market.
+And the Netgear Orbi Wi-Fi 6 is certainly that.
+It supports the newest Wi-Fi standard, provides up to 2.5Gbps service, and supports over 100 different gadgets simultaneously.
+It even gives you plenty of Ethernet ports on the satellite stations if you want to hardwire (well, part-hardwire, since there’s still wireless involved) any gaming systems, Smart TVs, etc. If you have a house full of demanding Full HD/4K devices, you want to ensure no one will have to buffer or suffer.
 The biggest downside?
 Price.
 This baby isn’t cheap, but you get a lot for your money, and reviews are glowing.

 Why it made the cut: It’s not the bleeding edge technology, but not everyone needs that.
 You get fast, reliable connectivity in an attractive package without much hassle.